ivanoff/Amazon-S3-gate-API/js/models/readme.txt

 -------------
 node models.js

-If you want validate new object, then insert before "myLibrary.dispose();" line: myLibrary.consoleTrueOrError ( myLibrary.validate( "user", "entity" ) );
+There is instruction to validate new object in "Validate object" article.

-If you need add new type, you can do it in Types variable.
-Be shure to add "check" method to check new inserted type.
-Also you can add "min" and "max" properties to check length.
+If you need add new type, please follow to "Add type" article.

 Module description